Douglas Spedden age 6 Survived the Titanic but Died Age 9

 The ship Carpathia came to rescue the survivors of the Titanic and eventually lifeboat 3 was at the side of the ship.
 Once the boat was secure the passengers were brought on board the Carpathia.
 Douglas was placed in a sack and hauled up the side of the ship as were all the younger children.
 He was eager to see all the fuss around him.

 The Spedden family along with other first class passengers rescued from the Titanic were given first class accommodation on the Carpathia.
 There were already passengers on board the Carpathia and some of them gave up their cabins for the survivors.
 They bunked in with other passengers.

 The survivors of the sinking of the Titanic arrived in New York on Thursday 18th April 1912.
 Mr and Mrs Spedden gave interviews to reporters where they praised the crew and captain of the Carpathia and spoke of their experiences on board the Titanic that night and the following morning on the lifeboat.

-Daisy Spedden writes a Book for her son Douglas
+Daisy Spedden Writes a Book for her Son

 She had used the polar teddy bear that belonged to her son as the main narrator of the book.
 This bear was a constant companion to Douglas when he had set off with his parents in September 1911 on their long trip around Europe.
 His aunt had given him the teddy as a going away gift.